matter-labs/zksync-web-era-docs/docs/api/js/features.md

 - Deployment transactions require the contracts' bytecode to be passed in a separate field.
 - The fee system is somewhat different.

 These require us to extend standard Ethereum transactions with new custom fields.
-We call such extended transactions EIP712 transactions since we use [EIP712](https://eips.ethereum.org/EIPS/eip-712) to sign them.
+Such extended transactions are called EIP712 transactions since [EIP712](https://eips.ethereum.org/EIPS/eip-712) is used to sign them.
 You can look at the internal structure of the EIP712 transactions [here](../api.md#eip712).

 This document will focus solely on how to pass these arguments to the SDK.